abderrahmane-bouzemlal/airbnb-clone-project/README.md

-# airbnb-clone-project
+# 🏡 airbnb-clone-project

 ## 🏠 Project Overview

 ### 📌 Description

 This project is a **web-based Airbnb clone** that allows users to list, browse, and book short-term rental properties.
-The platform is designed to support both **guests** and **hosts**, featuring functionalities such as user authentication, property listings, availability calendars, booking management, and secure payments.
+The platform supports both **guests** and **hosts**, offering features such as user authentication, property listings, availability calendars, booking management, and secure payments.

 ### 🎯 Project Goals